KhanPython/Analytics-Service-Wrapper/README.md

     It is static, meaning each event type has a cooldown (e.g., CustomEvent = 0.5 seconds).
 The LastExecutionTime table tracks when the last action for a specific event type was executed for a player.
 If the cooldown hasn’t expired, the action waits in the queue.
 ---
-3. **Does the queue maintain order for step-based events?**
+3. **Does the queue maintain order and precedence for step-based events?**

     Yes, the queue ensures correct step order for `FunnelStep` and `OnboardingFunnelStep` events:
-    - It checks the `stepNumber` against the last logged step.
+    - It checks the `stepNumber` against the highest logged step.
-    - If the step is out of order or already processed, the queue skips it in favor of the step that is historically higher.
+    - If the step is out of order or has already been processed in the past, the queue skips it in favor of that highest step.

 ---
 ### Resources: